Introduction

 This post aims to be a deeper look at my earlier rant about meaning, narrative (plot) and gameplay.
 Following thinking about feedback and pondering about it some a lot more I would now like to write a more constructive text.
 In this post I will outline some measures and ways of pondering that I think are required in order to attain deeper and much more varied meaning in games.
 "Deeper which means" is of course a extremely subjective factor, but what I mean is merely games exactly where the core is not just about a gameplay mechanic, displaying entertaining gore or related.
 Instead, the focus should be on exploring something other than pure "exciting".

-must come 1st
+Which means must come 1st

 Instead of starting out with a gameplay mechanic, a single must uncover some other sort of which means to have at the core.
 Note, that "which means" does not have to be one thing difficult to recognize or incredibly profound.
 "The joys of snowboarding" is 1 kind of which means and "What is it like to be homeless?" is another.
 Note the difference in meanings right here, 1 is quite mainstream although the other is not.
 Also note that I would consider each of these meanings "deep" as they do not concentrate on the gameplay directly.